The local converse theorem for $Mp_{2n}$ : the generic case: Local theta correspondence

 \begin{thm} For $\wt{\pi} \in \Irr_{\gen}(\wt{\J_n})$, suppose that $\pi=\Theta_{\psi}(\wt{\pi})$ is generic.
 Then for any irreducible generic representation $\sigma$ of $\GL_r(F)$,

-\end{thm} \begin{rem} This result may follow from \cite[Proposition~{11.1}]{GS} and the discussion after \cite[Corollary~{11.2}]{GS}.
-In the proof provided by \cite[Proposition~11.1]{GS}, they construct first $\Pi$ (the globalization of $\pi$) and consider its first occurrence, denoted as $\Theta_{k_0}(\Pi)$, in the theta lifting tower from $\H_n(\A)$ to the tower of $\wt{\J_{2k}}(\mathbb{A})$.
+\end{thm} \begin{rem} When $\cha(F)=0$, this theorem is stated in \cite[Proposition~{11.1}]{GS} and the discussion after \cite[Corollary~{11.2}]{GS}.
+In the proof provided by \cite[Proposition~11.1]{GS}, they construct first $\Pi$ (the globalization of $\pi$) and consider its first occurrence, denoted as $\Theta_{k_0}(\Pi)$, in the global theta lifting tower from $\H_n^{+}(\A)$ to the tower of $\wt{\J_{2k}}(\mathbb{A})$.
 They then compare the $\gamma$-factors of $\Pi_v$ and $\Theta_{k_0}(\Pi)_v$ at unramified places.
 However, the genericity of $\Theta_{k_0}(\Pi)_v$ remains uncertain, as there is no guarantee that $\Theta_{k_0}(\Pi)$ is globally generic.
 Since local $\gamma$-factors of $\wt{\J_{k_0}}(F_v)$ are only defined for generic representations, we cannot directly compare the local $\gamma$-factors of $\Pi_v$ and $\Theta_{k_0}(\Pi)_v$ if $\Theta_{k_0}(\Pi)_v$ happens to be non-generic.
-Therefore, we provide a detailed proof circumventing this issue. \end{rem} \begin{proof} When $r=1$, the theorem is incorporated into \cite[Theorem 11.5]{GI1} in $\cha(F)=0$ case.
-In the case of $\cha(F)=p\neq2$, a parallel reasoning to the proof of \cite[Theorem 11.5]{GI1} can be applied, utilizing the global-to-local argument from \cite[subsection 11.6]{GI1}.
-Notably, in this scenario, \cite[Theorem 1.1]{GL} assumes a comparable role.
-Consequently, we may presume the validity of \cite[Theorem 11.5]{GI1} across all characteristics except 2.

-However, when considering the general case of $r\neq1$, there is a significant difference.
-While \cite[Theorem 11.5]{GI1} is formulated using the Lapid-Rallis and W.T.
-Gan's $\gamma$-factors, which are defined for all irreducible admissible representations of $\wt{\J_n}(F) \times \GL_1(F)$ and $\H_n(F) \times \GL_1(F)$, including non-generic ones, the $\gamma$-factors appearing in the theorem are the Langlands-Shahidi's $\gamma$-factors, which are defined only for generic representations.
-This distinction requires careful consideration when employing a global-to-local argument as presented below.
+Therefore, we provide a detailed proof circumventing this issue. \end{rem}

-We begin by proving the case when $\sigma$ has a nonzero Iwahori-fixed vector.
+\begin{proof}[Proof of Theorem~\ref{Theta}] We begin by proving the case when $\wt{\pi}$ and $\sigma$ have nonzero Iwahori-fixed vectors.
 In this case, we can express $\sigma$ as a submodule of a principal series representation of $\GL_r(F)$.
-By utilizing the multiplicative property of $\gamma$-factors, it suffices to consider the case when $\sigma$ is a $1$-dimensional character of $F^{\times}$.
-Since our $\gamma$-factors coincide with Lapid-Rallis and Gan's $\gamma$-factors (as stated in Remark \ref{3gamma}), the result for this case follows from \cite[Theorem 11.5]{GI1}.
+By utilizing the multiplicative property of $\gamma$-factors, it suffices to consider the case when $\sigma$ is a $1$-dimensional unramified character of $F^{\times}$.